-First-year and second-year matriculated undergraduate students are required to live in University residence halls or apartments if space is available unless released.
-Approval in writing from the Office of Residential Life is required for all releases.
+First-year and second-year matriculated undergraduate students are required to live in university residence halls or apartments when space is available, unless released.
+Written approval from the Office of Residential Life is required for all releases.

 Assignment of Rooms